 Obituary Notice: Curtis Harry Pfeffer

-Curtis Harry Pfeffer, of Prescott, Arizona, passed away peacefully on May 31, 2023.
+Curtis Harry Pfeffer, of Prescott, Arizona, born March 16, 1941, in New York, New York, passed away peacefully on May 31, 2023.
 He was 82.
 Services were entrusted to Heritage Memory Mortuary.

 Sign up for our e-News Alerts